Otis-Laboratory/Rusty-RAG/README.md

 python lib/rust-bert/utils/convert_model.py "models/all-MiniLM-L12-v2/pytorch_model.bin"
 ```

-5. There should be a ``rust_model.ot`` file in the model directory.
+5. There should be a ``rust_model.ot`` file in the model directory upon completion.
 If not/there was an error, try to install a 2.2.0 version of PyTorch and try again, or view the error message.